 It took me a moment to realize what was so wrong with the scene.
-Then again, there weren't a lot of things wright with it.
-There was a solid steel door in front of what I assumed was supposed to be Tony's room, Pepper was standing next to me with still red eyes and a very blank look across her face, and there was someone next to the door with a laptop in there hands.
+Then again, there weren't a lot of things right with it.
+There was a solid steel door in front of what I assumed was supposed to be Tony's room, Pepper was standing next to me with still red eyes and a very blank look across her face, and there was someone next to the door with a laptop in their hands.

 I just stood there looking at the solid wall and trying to make sense of this.
 When nothing more seemed to be happening I started "Pepper, where-"

 "Tony's behind there" she gestured to the barrier "and he won't let anyone in.
 I'm so stupid, I should have known better but, ugh the point is that we have to convince him to let us in.
 Steve he needs us, even if he won't admit it."

 Even more perplexed by this, I cast my eyes again over the thick metal door and asked "So, what, you want me to break it open?"

 "I doubt you could" Pepper said with a slight frown, as if wishing that I could anyways "that door was made to attempt to slow the Hulk.
 Who is still in Mongolia by the way, he's on his way back now, but we don't have that much time to sit around and wait, and that's not the point.
 You can talk to him using that" and she pointed at a small box just to the left of the door, which had a small button on it.
 "He can't answer though, so we just have to try and convince him to open the door.
 You and Clint have been with him this whole time Steve, maybe you can say something..." she trailed off with a wistful look back at the door, and I felt almost rude for witnessing it.
 Pepper was a strong and powerful woman, to see her so hurt like this pulled at a lot of things inside of me.